rafaelmata357/Data-Science-Udacity/dog breed classifier/README.md

 ## Conclusion

-* CNN is an efficient computer algorithm  to classify images and detect different features, but doing a CNN from scratch requires a lot of time and power  to get an acceptable accuracy
+* CNN is an efficient computer algorithm  to classify images and detect different features, but doing a CNN from scratch requires a lot of time and power  to get an acceptable performance.
 * Using transfer learning improves a lot a image classifier and reduce the training time required to get better results
-* Different image scenarios using can be added to generalize the app functionality and detect other images or combinations like dog and human in the same picture or other kind of images like cats.
+* Different image scenarios  can be added to generalize the app functionality and detect other images or combinations like dog and human in the same picture or other kind of images like cats.
 * Looking forward to improve the accuracy other techniques can be used like image augmentation
 * A web app is a good form to integrate the different models and make it available to the final user